Ari Lennox Talks Love For Missy Elliott, #DontMuteDC & Racism She Says She Experienced In London (Exclusive)

 Any movies coming out you plan on seeing?

 This Harriet movie I would like to see.
 Then there’s Black Panther 2 and It Chapter 2.
 I want to see that.
 Anything dark, I want to see.
-Like super thriller vibes I want to see.
+Like super thriller vibes, I want to see.